jleinen1/desn368-code-and-design-workspace-f25/README.md

 **AI Assistance**
 - Used AI for layout cleanup on Field guide.
-- Used AI to help with debugging and animations on Product Landing page.
+- Used AI to help with debugging and helping with hover animations on Product Landing page.
 - Used AI to help with animations and general clean up on final portfolio.

 ---